-On 17 May, international travel from the UK began to resume, according to a traffic light system will add green and amber categories to the red list, which has existed since 15 February.
-While travellers from green list destinations don’t have to quarantine at all, those arriving in England from 43 countries on the red list have to quarantine in an approved hotel for 10 days.
-Scotland, Wales and Northern Ireland have not yet announced their separate international travel rules but check their official advice in case the rules differ slightly.
+On 17 May, international travel from the UK began to resume, according to a traffic light system that added green and amber categories to the red list, which has existed since 15 February.
+While travellers from green list destinations don’t have to quarantine at all, those arriving in England from 60 countries on the red list have to quarantine in an approved hotel for 10 days.
+Scotland, Wales and Northern Ireland have similar international travel rules but check their official advice in case the rules differ slightly.

 Avoiding this quarantine isn’t an option.
 If you don’t provide accurate information about the countries you’ve visited in the 10 days before your arrival in the UK, you could face 10 years in prison, a £10,000 fine or both.
 Breaking quarantine rules could also result in a £10,000 fine.

-Although travelling for a holiday is illegal until 17 May under COVID-19 restrictions, and non-essential travel to red list countries will still be banned after that date, there are some legally permitted, essential reasons to go abroad (which you’ll need to state on a Declaration of Travel form before travelling).
-If you have to fly overseas, or if you’re returning from a red list country after 17 May, here’s what you can expect if you need to book a quarantine hotel.
+Although non-essential travel to red list countries is not allowed, there are some legally permitted, essential reasons to go abroad (which you’ll need to state on a Declaration of Travel form before travelling).
+If you have to fly overseas, or if you’re returning from a red list country, here’s what you can expect if you need to book a quarantine hotel.

 UK hotel quarantine: what is it?

 Everyone arriving in the UK from abroad from an amber or red list destination needs to quarantine for 10 days.
 The day you arrive counts as day zero.
-For most travellers this means staying at home, however there are stricter rules in place if you arrive from a country where travel into the UK is banned.
+For travellers from amber list countries this means staying at home, however there are stricter rules in place if you arrive from a country where travel into the UK is banned.
 These are called ‘red list’ countries, and only British nationals, Irish nationals and people with residency rights in the UK can enter from them.

-If you’ve passed through one of the 40 countries on the red list in the past 10 days then there are stricter measures in place.
+If you’ve passed through one of the 60 countries on the red list in the past 10 days then there are stricter measures in place.
 This includes staying at a managed quarantine hotel for the duration of your self-isolation.
-It’s hoped that this will help to stop the spread of harmful new variants – for example the Brazil variant and South Africa variant.
-In Scotland, hotel quarantine is extended to anyone arriving from outside the Common Travel Area (that’s the UK, Ireland, Isle of Man and Channel Islands).
+It’s hoped that this will help to stop the spread of harmful new variants – for example the Brazil, India and South Africa variant.

 Which countries are ‘red list travel ban’ countries for UK entries?

-From 13 May, there will be 43 countries on the red list.
+There are currently 60 countries on the red list, effective from 19 July.
 In alphabetical order, they are:

 - Cape Verde